Aidar5/nattoeng/docs/source/exercises/21_exercises.rst

 * index_file - name of file where mapping between commands and templates is stored.
 Default value - "index"
 * templ_path - directory where templates are stored.
 Default value is - "templates"

-Function should return a list of dictionaries with output results (as in 21.1a):
+Function should return list of dictionaries with output results (as in 21.1a):

 * keys - variable names in Textfsm template
 * values  - parts of output that correspond to variables